 We believe that sight loss doesn’t mean job loss.
 Our Employment Coordinator will support employees, employers and job seekers to access all the help and information available.

 If you’re over 18 and interested in finding more about volunteering with Birmingham Vision, you can contact our Volunteer Coordinator for more information.

 Emma Cruickshank, CEO Birmingham Vision

 Emma has worked within the sight loss sector for almost two decades.

-Her experience consists of working within Housing, Social Care and the Voluntary Sector.
-In addition to this she was worked at a local, regional and national level.
+She has worked in Housing, Social Care and the Voluntary Sector.
+She has worked at a local, regional and national level.